manishchetpalli/AnalyticsWithManish/docs/flink/iq.md

 # FLINK_IQ

 !!!- info "1.
-See you using Flink, briefly introduce Flink?"
+Briefly introduce Flink?"
     Apache Flink is an open-source stream processing and batch processing framework designed for big data processing and analytics.
 It provides fault tolerance, high throughput, and low-latency processing of large-scale data streams

 !!!- info "2.
 What are the differences between Flink and Spark Streaming?"